casper-network/docs-archive/implementation/p2p.rst

-In theory the method could return a stream of multiple blocks, but asking for them one by one from multiple peers as the notifications arrive to the node about alternative sources should be favoured over downloading from a single source anyway.
+In theory the method could return a stream of multiple blocks, but asking for them one by one from multiple peers as the notifications arrive to the node about alternative sources, should be favoured over downloading from a single source anyway.

 StreamDagTipBlockSummaries